Eyevinn/toolbox/README.md

 $ docker run --rm -p 1935:1935 eyevinntechnology/toolbox-srttx input_stream <IP-RX>:9998 --passthrough
 ```

-Then point the Wirecast output to `rtmp://localhost/live/input_stream`
+Then point the Wirecast / OBS output to `rtmp://localhost/live/input_stream`

 On the receiver side you then run the following: